LeWeeky/ClappyDocs/docs/clappybot/modules/tasks.md

 or an update checker every Monday at 3am that will restart the bot in case of a new version or anything else you do on a regular basis.

-All tasks belonging to a module must be located in the module's tasks folder. for example, if my module is ‘mymodule’, the tasks will be located in `./sources/modules/mymodules/tasks`.
+All tasks belonging to a module must be located in the module's tasks folder.
+For example, if my module is `mymodule`, the tasks will be located in `./sources/modules/mymodules/tasks`.

-Here is an example of task to tell you good morning each day at 8 am :
+Here is an example of task to tell you good morning each day at 8 am:
 ```js
 const {CronJob} = require('cron')